-The fault group Program or Block Checksum Failure occurs when the CPU detects error conditions in program or blocks received by the PLC.
+The fault group Program or Block Checksum Failure occurs when the CPU detects error conditions in program or blocks.
 It also occurs during Run mode background checking.
 In all cases, the Fault Extra Data field of the controller fault table record contains the name of the program or block in which the error occurred.